WindomZ/leetcode.go/README.md

 1. Pass all LeetCode test cases.
 1. Pass all my test cases.
-1. Faster than mine! (on the same machine)
+1. Faster than mine! (on the same machine, and more than 1% repeatedly)

 ### Discuss
 Welcome to report bugs, suggest ideas and discuss on [issues page](https://github.com/WindomZ/leetcode.go/issues).